Darokrithia/PopGenSim/README.md

 # PolygenSim
-Simulates polygenic evolution of Quantitative Evolving Polygenic Organisms or QEPOs
+Simulates polygenic evolution of quanitative traits in Digital Genomes aka Degnomes

 # Change Log
 As well as git commits, I will be keeping track of progress